riot/riot.github.io/documentation.md

 ### Contexted DOM query

-Now that we know how to get DOM elements in the `onUpdated` or `onMounted` callbacks, we can make this useful by also adding a context to our element queries to the `root element` (the riot tag we're creating).
+Now that we know how to get DOM elements in the `onUpdated` or `onMounted` callbacks, we can make this useful by also adding a context to our element queries to the `root element` (the Riot tag we're creating).

 ```html
 <my-component>